alix2013/sptool/README.md

 # sptool
-IBM Spectrum Protect/TSM Log analyzer
+## IBM Spectrum Protect/TSM Log analyzer
-I dev this tools to analyze IBM Spectrum Protect/TSM actlog
+This is a command line tools, I dev it to analyze IBM Spectrum Protect/TSM logs using golang